Izanami/hotspot-login/README.md

 profile:
     :user: USER
     :password: PASSWORD
-    :type: sfr or free or uppa...
+    :type: Sfr or FreeWifi or UPPA...
 ```

 Work with NetworkManager